Addy81/lrg_project/README.md

 - Identify differences in the transcript
 - Return a BED

 ## Extra stuff to write about
-Not including information can have a negative effect
-Warning if not found
-Future maintenance
-Future direction - if had more time
-Mention importance of feedback in development of tools that are useful and safe.
-This is how agile development is performed
-Make log files?
-Include time and date?
-Broken HGNC name in filename and header, accidentally made into HGNCID, needs reverting
-Check when strand is reversed - is it base inclusive? half or full indexed?
-Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7? windows compatibility - fwd/back slashes (eg in tests) - swap out?
-If LRG_384 passed as arg, doesn;t ask for flanking region or whole introns

-mention differences between Unit testing, integration testing, functional testing
 Need to add docstrings to bedgen
 Need to add docstrings to ui
 Add stuff to -help flag?
+Make log files?
+Include time and date in filename/header?
+Check when strand is reversed - is it base inclusive? half or full indexed?
+Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7? windows compatibility - fwd/back slashes (eg in tests) - swap out? mention differences between Unit testing, integration testing, functional testing

 ##ERROR HANDLING